Basic Q&A on access to government records

 The agency must assure reasonable access to facilities for duplicating and for making memoranda or abstracts.
 [Haw.
 Rev. Stat. § 92F-11(d)]

 The requester, however, may be required to pay for the copies.
-At this time, other laws outside the UIPA require agencies to charge copy fees of not less than 5 cents per page.
-The costs for reproducing geographic information systems data are different [see Haw.
+Other laws outside the UIPA require agencies to charge copy fees of not less than 5 cents per page.
+The costs for reproducing geographic information systems data are different. [see Haw.
 Rev. Stat. § 92-21 (Supp.
-2002)].
+2002)]

 Other charges

-In addition to copying charges, the agency may charge for searching for, reviewing, and segregating the records in accordance with OIP rules.
+In addition to copying charges, the agency may charge for searching for, reviewing, and segregating government records in accordance with OIP rules.
 [HAR § 2-71-31]

 Compilations not required